 - Research projects

 - Development of audio-visual aids

-Education Planning in Pakistan
+Educational Planning in Pakistan

-This manual emphasizes the development of realistic, cost effective, and implementable plans for national development.
+This article emphasizes the development of realistic, cost effective, and implementable plans for national development.
 The use of well-established principles, frameworks, methodologies, tools and techniques are a pre-requisite for successful plan development.
 Equally important is availability and use of accurate, reliable and timely data to aid the planning process.
 Detailed and concrete implementation plans, supported by well thought-out monitoring, supervision and evaluation mechanisms are required for successful plan implementation.
 However, history indicates that most of the education plans in Pakistan were more of an optimistic wish list, and the same objectives were repeated again and again in succeeding plans with minimal success.